pottendo/pottendo-Pi1541/README.md

 Finally copy the kernel image(s) to your Pi1541 SDCard boot partition.
 The prepared _config.txt_ covers several Pi models, and defaults to 64bit versions.
 If you want to boot the 32 bit versions, adjust `config.txt` accordingly - see comments below.
-In case you want to run the legacy version (_kernel.img_) you may reuse the [pi0] section at the top; and remove all other sections.
+In case you want to run the slightly improved legacy 1.24 version (_kernel.img_) you may reuse the [pi0] section at the top for a Pi Zero.
-(for some reason my PiZero doesn't filter during boot, so I have to remove all other sections).
-Hint remove the line _[pi0]_, if not running on a Pi0, otherwise boot will disregard the lines below.

 Here the sample `config.txt` on your Pi1541 SDcard, ready to be used for pottendi-Pi1541: